Brazil is one of those landmasses that is way too big to try to describe in a single sentence.

 Rio de Janeiro Is Not The Capital City

-It was once the capital city until the year 1960.
-After that, the capital was moved to Brasília in the middle of this country where the current government is based.
+It was the capital city until the year 1960.
+After that, the capital was moved to Brasília in the middle of Brazil.

-Rio de Janeiro city is now known as a capital to the state of Rio de Janeiro, but no longer the entire country.
+Rio de Janeiro City is now known as the capital of the state of Rio de Janeiro.

-Many tourists that arrive in Brazil are under the false impression that if they know a bit of Spanish they will be fine, yet Portuguese is actually the language that is official in this country and most of its residents learn Spanish and English due to the requirements of the business industries.
+Many tourists that arrive in Brazil are under the false impression that if they know a bit of Spanish they will be fine, yet Portuguese is official language in this country.
+However, most Brazilians learn Spanish and English due to the requirements of the business industries.

-While Portuguese and Spanish may be fairly similar, learners usually notice an easier way to learn the other after mastering one, it still does not mean that speaking Spanish will automatically make traveling around Brazil easier.
+While Portuguese and Spanish may be fairly similar, this does not mean that speaking Spanish will automatically make traveling around Brazil easier.

-In addition, the English language is not spoken commonly.
-Yet São Paulo along with a few of the more popular tourist’s destinations in Rio de Janeiro have a few people that have a bit of knowledge of English.
+In addition, the English language is not widely spoken.
+However, some residents in São Paulo along with a few of the more popular tourist’s destinations in Rio de Janeiro know how to speak English.

-All over Brazil, most of the places that serve beer will do so in smaller glasses, that are usually smaller than the ½ pint glasses.
-The idea behind this makes sense as most areas in Brazil experience heat that is extreme, and the larger glasses warm up faster, which means your beer would become warm.
+All over Brazil, most of the places that serve beer will do so in smaller glasses that are usually smaller than the ½ pint glasses.
+The idea behind this makes sense as most areas in Brazil experience heat that is extreme, and the larger glasses warm up faster.

-The exception to the small glasses can be found in the southern parts of this country, where the German-influenced towns will in some areas serve the large-sized beers.
+The exception to the small glasses can be found in the southern parts of Brazil, where German-influenced towns serve the large-sized beers.

-When in Brazil always wait for every car to stop completely before you decide to cross a road, regardless of whether there is a green man that tells you are allowed to cross.
+When in Brazil always wait for every car to stop completely before you decide to cross a road, regardless of whether there is a green man telling you are allowed to cross.